Blackberries from the Wilder Kaiser mountains

 - The berries are best enjoyed at harvest time – short transportation times preserve the aroma and freshness.

-- consume the berries as soon as possible; to wash them, dip them briefly in a bowl of tap water and then drain well.
+- consume the berries as soon as possible, wash them briefly in a bowl of tap water and then drain well.

 - Watch out for mold – the berries are sensitive